jhogsett/VFIformer-WebUI/tips/resequence_files.md

-**Resequence Files** - Renumber PNG files with a base filename and fixed-width frame index
+**Resequence Files** - Renumber PNG files with a fixed-width frame index

 ## Uses
 - Prepare a PNG sequence for import into video editing software